4.8. Spectrum Classes

 spec = ot.LightSpectrum("Data", wls=wls, vals=vals)

-Note that wls needs to be monotonically increasing with the same step size and needs to be inside the visible range [380nm, 780nm].
+Note that wls needs to be monotonically increasing with the same step size and needs to lie inside the visible range [380nm, 780nm].

 Histogram

-The LightSpectrum object can be called with a wavelength array to calculate the spectral values:
+Calling the LightSpectrum with a wavelength array calculates its spectral values:

 >>> wl = np.linspace(400, 500, 5)